 The fifth router in the Cisco ASR 1000 Family is the Cisco ASR 1006 Router.
 Unlike the Cisco ASR 1001, ASR 1002, and ASR 1004, this 6RU-form-factor router supports a dual hardware architecture with two route processors (two RP1s or two RP2s) and two ESPs (10, 20, 40, or 100 Gbps).
 The support of dual route processors and dual ESPs is optional.
 The Cisco ASR 1006 can also run with a single route processor and a single ESP.
 It supports up to 12 SPAs, and supports hardware redundancy and ISSU.

 The sixth router in Cisco ASR 1000 Family is the Cisco ASR 1013 Router.
 This 13RU-form-factor router has the highest port density solution among the Cisco ASR 1000 Routers.
 Like the Cisco ASR 1006 Router, it has a centralized, redundant architecture, and supports hardware redundancy and ISSU.
 The Cisco ASR 1013 provides "super slots" for route processors (RP2) as well as the ESP-40 and ESP-100.
-The ESP modules on the Cisco ASR 1013 are available in 40 and 100 Gbps, and the Cisco ASR 1013 chassis is designed to support 100 Gbps and 200 Gbps in the future.
+The ESP modules on the Cisco ASR 1013 are available in 40, 100, and 200 Gbps.
 Expanded I/O capacity is achieved by using up to 6 I/O slots.
 Furthermore, the Cisco ASR 1013 chassis is designed to achieve up to 360 Gbps of total bandwidth, giving enterprise customers as well as service providers the flexibility to add capacity as needed.

 High-Level System Architecture